-Suppose, Jay is earning Rs.
-60,000 per month as salary income for FY 2016-17.
-And his total deduction under chapter VII-A for a year amounts to Rs.
-1,00,000.
+Suppose, Jay is earning INR 60,000 per month as salary income for FY 2021-22 and his total deduction under Chapter VI-A for a year amounts to INR 1,00,000.

-|Particulars||Amount (In Rs.)|
+|Particulars||Amount (In INR)|

-|Jay’s Total Income would be estimated as (60,000 * 12 months)||7,20,000|
+|Jay’s Total Income (60,000 * 12 months)||7,20,000|

-|Deductions under Chapter VII-A||(1,00,000)|
+|Deductions under Chapter VI-A||(1,00,000)|

 |Income Chargeable to tax||6,20,000|

-|TAX as per current slab rate||49,000|
+|TAX as per the current slab rate||36,500|

-|Education Cess and SHEC @ 3% of TAX||1470|
+|Education Cess and SHEC @ 4% of TAX||1460|

-|Net Tax Payable||50,470|
+|Net Tax Payable||37,960|

 When to deduct and deposit TDS under section 192?

-In case of employee who has changed his employer during the year, employee is required to submit his previous salary details and TDS to subsequent employer.
+In the case of an employee who has changed his employer during the year, the employee is required to submit his previous salary details and TDS to the subsequent employer.
 These details are to be submitted in Form 12BB according to new rule 26C.